Abd al-Rahman ibn Abd Allah al-Ghafiqi: Battle of Tours and death

 Odo, with his remaining nobility, fled to Charles Martel, seeking help.
 Charles was campaigning on the Danube when news reached him.
 Martel had a seasoned professional infantry which had campaigned with him for many years and force-marched his army towards Acquitaine.
 In addition to the levies of militia the Franks normally called up to buttress their forces, he formed an army of Gauls and Germans approximately 30,000 strong.
 The invading forces, having no reason to believe the Franks were anything more than one of the various barbarian tribes that had ravaged Europe after Rome's fall, failed to scout their strength in advance.
 They also misjudged Charles Martel, who was determined to prevent the expansion of the Caliphate over the Pyrenees into the heart of Christian Europe.
 This was a disastrous mistake which led to the defeat of Abd Al-Rahman in 732 near Poitiers, south of the river Loire.

 The Frankish leader chose the battlefield.
 Moving his army over the mountains and avoiding the open roads, he escaped detection until positioning his men on a high, wooded plain.
-Martel had carefully chosen the battlefield, in large part knowing the hills and trees surrounding his position would greatly hinder the Muslim cavalry.
+Martel had carefully chosen the battlefield, in large part knowing the hills and trees surrounding his position would greatly hinder the Umayyad cavalry.
 For seven days, the two armies skirmished and maneuvered, with the Islamic forces recalling all their raiding parties, so that on the seventh day, their army was at full strength.
 Martel also received some reinforcements, though most historians agree he was badly outnumbered during the battle.
-Martel trained his men to fight in a large square, similar to the ancient Greek phalanx formation, to withstand the Muslim heavy cavalry.
-The Franks held their defensive formation all day, and repulsed repeated charges by the Muslim heavy cavalry.
+Martel trained his men to fight in a large square, similar to the ancient Greek phalanx formation, to withstand the Umayyad heavy cavalry.
+The Franks held their defensive formation all day, and repulsed repeated charges by the Umayyad heavy cavalry.

-According to Lewis, the Muslim soldiers were accompanied by their families.
+According to Lewis, the Umayyad soldiers were accompanied by their families.
 Wives and concubines were among the casualties.
 Realizing their camp was being plundered, a large contingent of Abd Al-Rahman's forces broke off battle and returned to rescue their booty.
 Abd Al-Rahman was thus left exposed before the Frankish infantry and was killed in battle while attempting to rally his men.
-One reason for the defeat of the Muslim army was their preoccupation with war booty; another was the squabbles between various ethnic and tribal factions, which led to the surviving generals being unable to agree on a single commander to take Abd Al-Rahman's place.
+One reason for the defeat of the Umayyad army was their preoccupation with war booty; another was the squabbles between various ethnic and tribal factions, which led to the surviving generals being unable to agree on a single commander to take Abd Al-Rahman's place.
 Political factions, racial and ethnic rivalries, and personality clashes arose following his death.
 The varied nationalities and ethnicities present in an army drawn from all over the Caliphate, and the surviving generals, bickered among themselves, unable to agree on a commander to lead them the following day.
 The inability to select anyone to lead certainly contributed to the wholesale retreat of an army that was still dangerous.